Friendster was a social networking service that allowed you to set up user profiles, connect with other people, and communicate with them.

 “People were hanging out on Friendster before they hung out on MySpace.
 But hanging out on Friendster is like hanging out in a super clean police state where you can’t chew gum let alone goof around and you’re told exactly how to speak to others.
 Hanging out on MySpace is more like hanging out in a graffiti park with fellow goofballs while your favorite band is playing.
 That said, there are plenty of folks who don’t want to be hanging out in a graffiti park and they are not sticking around on MySpace as a result.”

 The problem with Friendster’s content moderation efforts was that the company was simply too strict.
-The platform famously removed the profiles of users who put up joke pictures, like photographs of their dogs in place of themselves.
+It famously removed the profiles of users who put up joke pictures, like photographs of their dogs in place of themselves, without any prior warning or option of recourse.

 Many of the platform’s predominantly young users weren’t accepting that, therefore deciding to move on.